MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-endpoints-non-windows.md

 For macOS and Linux devices, you can choose to offboard through Microsoft Defender for Endpoint.
  1. In the navigation pane, select ***Settings** \> **Offboard** \> **Select Operating System to start the offboarding Process**

-You can also Offboard non-windows devices by disabling the third party integration.Enable coverage for devices running non-Windows platforms by [integrating third-party solutions](https://securitycenter.windows.com/interoperability/partners).
+You can also offboard non-Windows devices by disabling the third-party integration.
+Enable coverage for devices running non-Windows platforms by [integrating third-party solutions](https://securitycenter.windows.com/interoperability/partners).

 ## Related topics